-The income tax returns of the Bank through 2018 have been assessed by the tax authorities (except 2017).
-The income tax returns of the Bank's subsidiary IBT Leasing, IBTM and IBT VII Venture Capital Co., Ltd. through 2018 have been assessed, The income tax returns of other subsidiaries through 2017 have been assessed by the tax authorities, except the Bank's subsidiary CBF for 2016.
-The Bank disagreed with the tax authorities' assessment of its 2016 tax return and applied for re-examination.
-The result of the re-examination was consistent with the Bank.
+The income tax returns of the Bank through 2018 have been assessed by the tax authorities.
+The income tax returns of the Bank's subsidiaries IBT Leasing, IBTM and IBT VII Venture Capital Co., Ltd. through 2019 have been assessed.
+The income tax returns of CBF through 2017 have been assessed by the tax authorities.